 Sho Inanobe

-Joined NOMURA in 2013.
-Has worked on many projects requiring an architectural approach, and qualified as a first-class architect in 2016.
-Has worked on numerous projects as a museum designer.
-After that, he built up a track record with a focus on natural history facilities, and currently works in a wide range of genres, including aquariums, zoos, and libraries, with the idea of "adding a museum to public facilities."
+Joined NOMURA Co.,Ltd. in 2013.
+He has handled many projects requiring an architectural approach, and obtained his first-class architect license in 2016.
+He has worked on numerous projects as a museum designer.
+Since then, he has built a strong track record, primarily in natural history facilities, and currently works on a wide range of projects including aquariums, zoos, and libraries, based on the concept of "adding a museum to public facilities."

-• Cultural facilities are deep and fascinating.
-The way NOMURA 's designers pursue what they love and continue to evolve
+Cultural facilities are profound and fascinating.
+The way of thinking of NOMURA Co.,Ltd. 's designers, who pursue their passions and continue to evolve.

 PAGE TOP